 On the base of the enclosure are a magnetic charging port and a button that releases the camera assembly.
 You can attach the Pro 4 to your house or any other structure using the included magnetic mount.
 (You can purchase a separate screw-in mount if that’s what you need.)
 You’ll find a magnetic USB charging cable and mounting hardware in the box, too.

 Like most security cameras these days, the Pro 4 was quite easy to install.
 Just download the mobile app and create an account.

 Once you have the app installed on your phone, scroll down to the bottom of the Devices screen.
 Tap Add New Device.
-In the Cameras menu, select the Pro 4.
+In the Cameras menu, select Pro 4.

-The app’s Settings screen is where you enable/disable Smart Notifications, configure Package Detection, e911, and Call a Friend options.
+The app’s Settings screen is where you enable/disable Smart Notifications, and configure Package Detection, e911, and Call Friend options.
 You can also check the camera’s battery level and configure motion detection and activity zone settings.

 You can connect the camera to your home’s smart hub, too.
 The camera works with Alexa, Google, and Siri voice commands.
 You can also integrate it into a Samsung SmartThings or Apple HomeKit home automation system.
 The Pro4 will interact with other third-party smart devices with IFTTT applets, as well.

 The camera uses a 4-megapixel sensor and HDR technology to capture video at 2K resolution.
-It has a 160-degree field of view and a 12x digital zoom.
+It has a 160-degree field of view and 12x digital zoom.
 T

 The system uses two infrared LEDs for black-and-white night vision.
 That said, the product comes with a motion-enabled spotlight that provides color night vision, too.